gabriel-asevedo/Task-List/README.md

 # Task-List📌✅

 ## About the project📜
-Task List created for fundamental front end knowledge, the project addresses a list of tasks that can be:
+Task List created to solidify front end knowledge, the project addresses a list of tasks that can be:
 - added
 - removed
 - changed priority position